uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

   This file can be downloaded and altered (for example to export files in AIRR format, or use non-standard import parameters), and run again using the 'Advanced' interface.

-- immuneML dataset: a Galaxy collection containing the immuneML dataset in Pickle format.
+- immuneML dataset: a Galaxy collection containing the immuneML dataset in Binary format.